-Postgraduate research in the Biological Sciences are highly important in ISE, there are currently 10 MPhil/PhD students in the subject area and we have had a further 8 PhD completions and 1 MPhil completions over the last 5 years.
-There are 16 staff with supervisory experience of research degrees in ISE.
+Postgraduate research in Biological Sciences is highly important in ISE, there are currently 10 MPhil/PhD students in the Biological Sciences subject area and we have had a further 8 PhD completions and 1 MPhil completion in Biological Sciences over the last 5 years.
+There are 16 staff with supervisory experience of research degrees in the Institute of Science and the Environment (ISE).

-Publications from members of staff in the University are made available via a research repository called WRAP (Worcester Research and Publications).
+Publications from members of staff in the University are made available via a research repository called WRaP (Worcester Research and Publications).
 ISE has a significant proportion of these publications.
 Most of these are in the Biological Sciences subject area and are almost all comprised of Peer reviewed publications.
+Many are in areas and/or use methods common to Biochemistry.